Time

 time1

-Advanced Hint: You can create a "Compound-Screen" by using a Time value of 0 for the current stimulus and a Clear (see Loc) value of 0 for the next stimulus.
-Using a time value of 0 tells DirectRT that you don't want to display the stimulus alone.
-DirectRT will then take the next stimulus and put it on the SAME screen for display at the same time (i.e., with no delay in between).
-Just make sure you don't request a clear screen for the next stimulus!
+Advanced Hint: You can create a "Compound-Screen" by using a Time value of 0 for the current stimulus and a Clear value of 0 in the Loc column for the subsequent stimulus.
+Using a Time value of 0 tells DirectRT that you don't want to display the stimulus alone.
+DirectRT will then take the subsequent stimulus and put it on the SAME screen for display at the same time (i.e., with no delay in between).
+Just make sure you don't request a clear screen (i.e., a Clear value of 1) for the subsequent stimulus!
 In fact, you can place as many stimuli on a single screen at one time as you like using this method.

 Note about sound files: Sound files are always played to their completion.
 For sound files, the stimulus presentation time represents the number of milliseconds that DirectRT should wait after starting the sound before presenting the next stimulus.
 For example, if you wanted to play three sound files, each starting one second after the other, then you would use a time value of "1000" for each.
 To have them all play simultaneously, you would use a value of "0" for each.
 Note: When playing multiple sound files "simultaneously", DirectRT will start each sound sequentially with as little delay as possible given your system's processing capabilities.